nelsonjchen/op-replay-clipper/README.md

    * Make sure the route has "Public access" under "More info" turned on.
 You can set this to off after you're done with clip making.
       * ![image](https://github.com/commaai/openpilot/assets/5363/6a55c181-d93f-4db5-9513-ff6a1d370757)
 5. Copy the URL in the address bar to your clipboard.
 In the case above, I've copied "https://connect.comma.ai/fe18f736cb0d7813/1698203405863/1698203460702" to my clipboard.
+   * When you were adjusting the selected portion of the route in the last step, it was changing those last two numbers in the URL which is the start time and end time respectively.
 6. Visit https://replicate.com/nelsonjchen/op-replay-clipper
 7. Under `route`, paste the URL you copied in the previous step.
    * ![image](https://github.com/commaai/openpilot/assets/5363/15d286cc-057f-4a1c-be82-855c5b570b90)